-detail - Regional Project Energy Security and Climate Change Asia-Pacific (RECAP)
+detail - Regional Programme Energy Security and Climate Change in Asia and the Pacific

 This portlet should not exist anymore

 The workshop started with a discussion on the effects of trade conflicts on energy markets in Asia.
 Chinese energy markets have not been significantly affected by the trade disputes.
 In the face of US tariffs on energy imports, China has taken various measures to mitigate the negative consequences namely joining the Energy Charter Organization and strengthening energy cooperation with Russia, Central Asia and the Middle East.
 For ASEAN, opportunities have been brought by the trade war for economic growth and closer energy exchange within this subregion, although big concerns remain over overwhelming increase of energy demand.

 The next topic was about the impacts of the trade disputes on energy transitions in Asia Pacific with a detailed look at Northeast Asia.
 Experts argued that global energy transitions have intensified trade tensions.
 For China, the trade disputes could have positive effects in fostering domestic solar development and energy transitions.
 Japan and Korea are not much affected by the trade disagreements.
 A specific discussion was dedicated to the Japanese solar market.
 Local manufacturing firms face intense competition with foreign companies.
 In South Korea, increasing deployment of renewable energy due to high feed-in tariffs is weakening the impacts from trade wars on fossil fuel energy.